- Partners & Outreach

 B.S., University of Mumbai, 2005

-Rohan Shirwaiker joined ISE in August 2011 as a part of the Advanced Manufacturing and Biomedical Manufacturing faculty groups.
-Dr. Shirwaiker is also an associate faculty of the UNC-NCSU Joint Department of Biomedical Engineering (BME), the Integrated Manufacturing Systems Engineering Institute (IMSEI), the Center for Additive Manufacturing and Logistics (CAMAL), and the Center for Comparative Medicine & Translational Research (CCMTR).
+Rohan Shirwaiker is an Assistant Professor in ISE, and a part of the Advanced Manufacturing and Biomedical Manufacturing faculty groups.
+He is also an associate faculty of the UNC-NCSU Joint Department of Biomedical Engineering and a member of the Center for Additive Manufacturing and Logistics (CAMAL), the Center for Comparative Medicine & Translational Research (CCMTR), and the Integrated Manufacturing Systems Engineering Institute (IMSEI).

-Dr. Shirwaiker teaches undergraduate and graduate ISE courses related to design and manufacturing, including ISE 316 (Manufacturing Engineering I: Processes), ISE 589 (Intro to Biomedical Design and Manufacturing), and ISE 714 (Product Manufacturing for Medical Device Industry).
-He is the faculty advisor to the NC State student chapter of the Society of Manufacturing Engineers (SME), and is a 2014 recipient of the SME Distinguished Faculty Advisor Award.
+Dr. Shirwaiker teaches undergraduate and graduate ISE courses related to design and manufacturing, including ISE 316 (Manufacturing Engineering I: Processes), ISE 498 (Senior Design Project), ISE 589 (Intro to Biomedical Design and Manufacturing), and ISE 714 (Product Manufacturing for Medical Device Industry).
+He serves as the faculty advisor to the NC State student chapter of SME.

 Areas of Interest

 - Shirwaiker, R. A., Springer, B. D., Spangehl, M. J., Garrigues, G. E., Lowenberg, D. W., Garras, D. N., Yoo, J. U., & Pottinger, P. S. (2015).
 A clinical perspective on musculoskeletal infection treatment strategies and challenges.
-Journal of the American Academy of Orthopaedic Surgeons (Musculoskeletal Infections Supplement). (in press).
+Journal of the American Academy of Orthopaedic Surgeons (Musculoskeletal Infections Supplement), 23: S44 – S54. online version.

 - Sheshadri, P., & Shirwaiker, R. A. (2015).
 Characterization of material-process-structure interactions in the 3D-bioplotting of polycaprolactone.
 3D Printing and Additive Manufacturing, 2(1).
 20-31. online version.